-The Land of The Maasai
+The Land of The Maasai People

 The Maasai people live in East Africa dispersed throughout Northern Tanzania and Southern Kenya.
 They live off the land and lead a traditional semi-nomadic lifestyle.

 However, due to global warming drought has become a common occurrence in East Africa.
-Therefore, cattle herds are smaller than they have ever been and the Maasai are under pressure to adapt their lifestyle to modern conditions.
+Therefore, cattle herds are smaller than they have ever been and the Maasai people are under pressure to adapt their lifestyle to modern conditions.

 After our full day safari at Maasai Mara we visited a traditional Maasai village located near our lodge.

-Traditional Diet of the Maasai
+Traditional Diet of the Maasai People

-Traditionally the food of the tribe comes from their cattle and includes milk, meat and blood.
+Traditionally the food of the Maasai tribe diet comes from their cattle and includes milk, meat and blood.
 They also make their own traditional beer and it is not uncommon for them to brew it in their own homes.

-Typically, the blood from cattle is only consumed by the tribe on special occasions.
+Typically, the blood from cattle is only consumed by the Maasai people on special occasions.
 Health benefits include being rich in protein and it also helps to strengthen the immune system.
 It is not distributed evenly among tribal members.
 Accordingly, it is only given to circumcised people, the sick and it is also consumed regularly by tribal elders.

-The traditional Maasai village is called a Kraal which consists of traditional houses arranged in circular fashion surrounded by a fence.
+The traditional Maasai village is called a Kraal which consists of traditional Maasai houses arranged in circular fashion surrounded by a fence.
 Importantly, the livestock of the Kraal are brought inside the fence every evening to protect them from lions.
 The fence is constructed of acacia thorns to make it more effective.
 Young boys are responsible for herding the livestock.

-Fortunately, we were able to try out the dance and also get some insights into other important traditions of the tribe.
+Fortunately, we were able to try out the jumping dance and also get some insights into other important traditions of the tribe.
 After some encouragement I agreed to try my luck at the jumping dance.

 I think I did pretty well although he nudged me out by a few centimeters.
 However, I am not sure I was doing it correctly because my heels are supposed to be together and it is supposed to look effortless.

-The Maasai are Lion Hunters
+The Maasai People are Lion Hunters

 However, the hunters do not use guns instead they use spears to kill the lion.
 This is hard to believe although I do not have reason to doubt his word.
 Overall, my impression of them was that they were very dignified and proud of their traditions.
 He showed me the lion skin from the kill he made to achieve warrior status.

-How the Maasai Make Fire
+How the Maasai People Make Fire

-I was a bit skeptical of our hosts commitment to the traditional lifestyle.
+Although I was a bit skeptical of our hosts commitment to the traditional lifestyle.
 I asked him if he was given an opportunity to move to Nairobi and live in the suburbs – would he do it?
 The answer was an unequivocal NO.